OKX

 ),

-When trading both SPOT and derivatives instruments simultaneously, the adapter automatically determines the correct trade mode per-order based on the instrument being traded:
+When trading both SPOT and derivatives instruments, the adapter determines the trade mode per order based on the instrument being traded:

 # Mixed SPOT + SWAP configuration